thingsdb/ThingsDocs/v0/content/connect/authentication.md

 }'
 ```

-The will return JSON string containing a new token, for example: `"YyZcvq7BY3w+VgOTvXzTZp"`
+The will return a JSON string containing a new token, for example: `"YyZcvq7BY3w+VgOTvXzTZp"`

 We can now use this token key to remove the password from user `admin`: